Ebazhanov/b9lab-ethereum-developer-course/Module-3/Pop-Quiz-3.md

  - [ ] You cannot deploy.
  - [ ] 0
  - [ ] 1
- - [ ] 2
+ - [x] 2

-### 15. With the following contracts, when you deploy Child with value initial = 1, what is the value of a?
+### 15. With the following contracts, when you deploy Child with value , what is the value of a?
 ```
 contract Parent {
     uint a;